percona/everest-doc/docs/reference/known_limitations.md

 Here are some potential errors you could encounter:

 - `starting deadline exceeded`
-- `'couldn''t get response from all shards: convergeClusterWithTimeout: 33s:`
+- `'couldn''t get response from all shards: convergeClusterWithTimeout:`

 #### Workarounds for PSMDB backup failures